shinminje20/IMLE-Unconditional-Implicit-Maximum-Likelihood-Estimation/LOG.md

+**1/5/22**:
+ **Did**
+ - Tried to get CAMNet to run with two GPUs, but with no success.
+Setting `opt["gpu_ids"]` to `[0, 1]` in CAMNet's config seems to have been understood correctly, but `nn.DataParallel` generates a weird error involving an `int` not being iterable.
+I explored and prodded the error a bit, but with no success.
+Asked Alireza if he'd seen it before or had any clue how to proceed, he will likely respond tomorrow.

 **1/4/22**:
 **Did**
  - The baseline corruption should be decolorization + downsampling.
 Therefore, we should be able to train CAMNet to do colorization but with the outputs upsampled.
 I _think_ this translates to doing exactly super-resolution but with the RGB-to-LAB-to-RGB color space conversions of colorization.
-Implimented but wasn't able to test this
+Implemented but wasn't able to test this.
  - What's the right level of code interaction between CAMNet and other ISICLE components?
+Generating the config file for CAMNet from an `argparse` plus `NestedNamespace` backend seems to work nicely.

 **1/3/22**:
  **Did**